gcoyle83/python-starter-template/README.md

 # Documentation
 Another critical component of any well-developed Python project is, of course, documentation.
 For this template, the documentation is *written/edited* in the `write_docs` directory and is rendered into a website in the `docs` folder during the (semi-automatic) build process.

-For documentation details, including how to edit documentation and generate a website, see [Documentation](https://gcoyle83.github.io/python-starter-template/documentation.html) and [GitHub Pages](https://gcoyle83.github.io/python-starter-template/gh_pages.html), respectively.
+For documentation details, including how to edit documentation and generate a website, see the [Documentation tools](https://gcoyle83.github.io/python-starter-template/tools/documentation.html) page.